 For more information on our human rights programs and practices, please visit Disney Workplaces, International Labor Standards, Online Safety, and Governance in this report.
 Visit the online report to view the full policy statement.

-Go online for a multimedia version of this report at www.disney.com/citizenship2010
+Go online for a multimedia version of this report at www.disney.com/citizenship2010 delivering value to the communities around us.

 Looking Ahead